This page gives you access to the data collected and generated by the RoadMap project

 SPICAM / Mars Express

-All spectra recorded by the SPICAM instrument are available on the PSA website.
+All spectra recorded by the SPICAM instrument are available at the Esa'Archive website (SPICAM).

 GEM-Mars Global Circulation Model

-The description of the model and its results can be found on the Model official page.
+The description of the model and its results can be found on the Planetary atmosphere of Mars official page.

 https://gem-mars.aeronomie.be/vespa-gem?myear=[34,35]&lat=[-90, 90]&lon=[-180,180]&ls=[0, 360]&lst=[0,24]